 The mission of the Branford Community Foundation is to connect people who care with causes that matter, for the purpose of preserving and promoting the quality of life in Branford, Connecticut, now and for generations to come.

-The Branford Community Foundation (BCF) started in 1979 with a small boy and a swing set.
-Five-year-old Darin Etzel was ill with a rare blood disease and needed a bone marrow transplant.
-“At that time,” says Darin’s father, Dave Etzel, “there were only three hospitals in the country that did that procedure.”
-So Darin and his parents went to Sloan Kettering in New York City.
-Dave and his wife, Mary Margaret, took an apartment in the city to be with Darin, and friends from Branford traveled to New York to donate blood and offer support.
-These friends wanted Darin to have something special to look forward, so they raised $770 to buy him a swing set.
-“The swing set,” says Dave, “was hope for the future.”
+The Branford Community Foundation (BCF) started in 1980 with a small boy and a swing set.
+Five-year old Darin Etzel was ill with a rare blood disease.
+Darin and his family had to travel to NYC for a bone marrow treatment.
+Friends wanted Darin to have something special to look forward to at the end of his difficult time, so they raised $770 to buy him a terrific swing set, which was hope for the future.
 Sadly, Darin developed complications and died on January 1, 1980.
-In his memory, his family wanted to carry into the greater community the “hope for the future” that their friends had wanted for them.
+In his memory, his family wanted to carry the “hope for the future” that their friends had wanted for them into the greater community.
 The Branford Community Foundation began with the $770 raised for Darin’s swing set.

 Today, thanks to the generous support of donors and careful financial investment, BCF maintains over one million dollars in endowed funds and invests over $50 thousand in the community each year.
 The BCF works everyday to help address the most pressing issues facing our community, including basic needs, health, education, the arts, the environment, youth and civic engagement.
 In so doing, the BCF impacts lives, solves problems, and improves futures.